KanKuno/kankuno.github.io/z2_research.markdown

 - **Wage Stagnation in the Daycare Industry: A Two-Sided Market Perspective** (with K. Ikegami)
 - **The Art of Spatial Design: Changing the Terrain of Childcare** (with S. Beppu)
+- **Daycare Matching with Siblings: Social Implementation and Welfare Evaluation** (with D. Moriwaki and Y. Takenami)